-Securities registered pursuant to section 12(b) of the Act: None Securities registered pursuant to section 12(g) of the Act: None
+Securities registered pursuant to section 12(g) of the Act: None

 Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗆 No 🗵
+Yes 🗵 No 🗖

 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
 Yes 🗆 No 🗵